-4.10.1 Application and Admissions
+1) Application and Admissions

-In the first semester of their sophomore year, interested JI students may apply for admissions to this program.
+Students apply for admissions to this program in the first semester of the second year at JI.
 The application and admission process is the same as a regular transfer student application for the UM.

-A. Admissions Guidelines and Eligibility Requirements
+• Admissions Guidelines and Eligibility Requirements